Dr Richard Cosgrove

 - McNiven, I., B. Marshall, J. Allen, N. Stern. and R. Cosgrove 1993 Overview of the Southern Forests Project.
 In M. Smith, M. Spriggs and B. Frankhuser (eds) Sahul in Review, pp 213-224.

-ARC Projects Awarded
+ARC Projects and other Awards

 - 2015-2018: ARC Discovery Grant DP 150100586.
 Well beaten tracks: antiquity of Aboriginal landuse in eastern Tasmania.
 With Dr Jillian Garvey and Associate Professor John Webb, La Trobe University. $356,322.